tonethar/IGME-110-Fall-2025/documents/p3-wireframe-feedback-script.md

   - which is when we take the feedback from the usability tests and formally document the discrepancies (gaps) between the user's needs and the prototype's current feature set.

 **Instructions:**
-- Paste the form below into a Word or Google Doc
+- Paste the script below into a Word or Google Doc
 - Make copies (digital or otherwise), one form per user
 - The "facilitator" will ask the questions and give directions to the user
 - The "computer" will physically change the screens as the user attempts to perform tasks